sabiha-wasema/fancy-background-color-changer/readme.md

 ## Features

 - Change the background color of the webpage to a predefined color or a random color.
-- Reset the background color to the default dark blue.
+- Reset the background color to the default color.
 - Interactive buttons with hover effects.
 - Smooth color transition and animations.